AsgardCms/Notification/readme.md

 #### Real time ?

-If you want real time notifications over websockets, you need to configure the `broadcast.php` config file.
+If you want real time notifications over websockets, you need to configure the `broadcasting.php` config file.
 After that is done, set the `asgard.notification.config.real-time` option to `true`.

 Currently, [Laravel broadcasting](http://laravel.com/docs/5.1/events#broadcasting-events) supports Pusher and Redis, but AsgardCms only has the front-end integration for Pusher.
 More integrations are welcome via pull-request.
 Look at the [Pusher integration](https://github.com/AsgardCms/Notification/blob/master/Assets/js/pusherNotifications.js) for inspiration.